egonw/cdkbook/chemobject.md

 by the CDK, and this chapter will give an overview of what is available.

 All these data interfaces have one interface in common:
-`IChemObject, which we already briefly saw in Section 3.5.
+`IChemObject`, which we already briefly saw in Section 3.5.
 The core `IChemObject` interface itself, extends another core, though commonly hidden, interface: `ICDKObject`.
 The roles of these two classes are to provide basic functionality needed by the